 This workshop provides an overview of the component parts of excellent Design Guidelines and how your Design Committee can develop a basic set of guidelines for your program if you do not have them already.
+2024 Main Street workshops and consultations, Heritage Consulting Inc. page 15, Updated April 2024

-In this 90-minute workshop we will talk about when Design Guidelines make sense and how to work with existing historic building inventories, including National Register Nominations and state survey forms, to learn about the existing architecture of your downtown.
+In this 90-minute workshop we will talk about when Design Guidelines make sense for the downtown and how to work with existing historic building inventories, including National Register Nominations and state survey forms, to learn about the existing architecture of your downtown.
 We will talk about the regulatory framework for your guidelines and how to involve city planning and historic commission staff in your work.
 We will supply samples of Design Guidelines that we admire and provide an organizing template for you to develop your own sample when you get home.
 Intermediate level.